verekia/js-stack-from-scratch/12-testing-mocha-chai/README.md

 - Run `npm install --save-dev gulp-mocha` of course.

 - In `package.json`, replace the current `"test"` script by: `"test": "gulp test"`.
 This way you can use `npm test` to just run your tests.
 I personally like to run my tests every time I `npm start` to catch bugs early, so you can also replace your `start` script by `gulp test && webpack`.
+Linting is run automatically because it's a prerequisite of the Gulp `test` task.

 - Run `npm test` or `npm start`, and it should print the result for our test, hopefully green.